Doing our bit for the planet

 • Our restaurant uses the highest quality ingredients most of which are sourced locally.
 All our chicken and eggs are free range.
 We use only Fair-trade and Rainforest Alliance certified coffee and tea.
 Many of the herbs we use are grown right here in the garden centre.

-We are aware of the issues surrounding peat use and no longer stock peat bales.
-Neither do we recommend peat for any garden purpose.
-We stock a range of peat-free composts.
+• We are aware of the issues surrounding peat use and no longer stock peat bales.
+We do not recommend peat for any garden purpose when a peat-free alternative is available.
+We stock a range of peat-free composts and are looking to phase out peat-based composts.

 • All of our garden furniture, bird tables and timber products come from legal, sustainable sources and carry the FSC certificates.